Skip to content

 CREATE INDEX idx_tasks_user_id ON public.tasks(user_id);

-4. Copy the generated key - you’ll need it in the next step
+2. Copy the FLUXBASE_ANON_KEY value - you’ll need it in the next step

 Create a new Node.js project: